-For families looking for a fun beach getaway, head to Isla Holbox and enjoy the ultimate Isla Holbox itinerary with your kids.
+For families looking for a fun beach getaway during a Yucatan itinerary, head to Isla Holbox and enjoy the ultimate Isla Holbox itinerary with your kids.
 We’ve compiled a great list of what do in Holbox with your family that’s guaranteed to make your vacation memorable.

 Isla Holbox (pronounced “hol bosh” and not “hol box”) is one of Mexico’s best-kept secrets (though certainly not for long!).
 This gorgeous little island off the north coast of the Yucatán Peninsula deserves to have its name simultaneously hidden forever and shouted from the rooftops.